Fifty-four active MCP servers. Nine deprecated. One monorepo. Two CVEs. And a competitive landscape that just shifted under AWS’s feet.

-The AWS MCP servers from awslabs represent the single largest investment in Model Context Protocol infrastructure by any cloud vendor.
-With 8,500 stars, 1,400 forks, 190+ releases, and servers spanning everything from S3 storage to genomics workflows, this is AWS betting that natural language will become a primary interface for cloud operations.
+The AWS MCP servers from awslabs represent a massive investment in Model Context Protocol infrastructure.
+With 8,900 stars, 1,500 forks, 1,495 commits, and servers spanning everything from S3 storage to genomics workflows, this is AWS betting that natural language will become a primary interface for cloud operations.

 What It Is

 Unlike every other review on this site, this isn’t a single server — it’s a suite.
-The awslabs/mcp monorepo contains 66 specialized MCP servers organized into categories:
+The awslabs/mcp monorepo contains 54 active MCP servers organized into categories (down from 68 at initial review — nine servers have been deprecated in a consolidation wave, and 12 deprecated directories were cleaned up in the April 21 release):

 Documentation & Knowledge (3 servers):